Oojimentis/uat978_wx_test/README.md

 # uat978_wx_test

 This is a clone of DUMP978 (https://github.com/mutability/dump978) written by Oliver Jowett, that I have expanded upon purely for my own amusement.
-It usees the METAR decoder library libmetar.a from https://github.com/flightaware/mdsplib (Eric McCarthy eric@limulus.net) and also borrows from Christopher Young's Stratux project (https://github.com/cyoung/stratux Copyright (c) 2015-2016 Christopher Young).
+It uses the METAR decoder library libmetar.a from https://github.com/flightaware/mdsplib (Eric McCarthy eric@limulus.net) and borrows from Christopher Young's Stratux project (https://github.com/cyoung/stratux Copyright (c) 2015-2016 Christopher Young).

 My programming skills are somewhat limited, and this is my first Github project, so be nice!
-I am just doing this for my own amusement, and the hope that someone more expierienced can take it further.
+I am just doing this for my own amusement, and the hope that someone more experienced can take it further.

-## What I've done
+## Updates
 * WX station and airport lookup
+* METAR decode (libmetar.a)
+* Attempt at handling segmented NOTAM-TFR reports
+* Output files for each FIS-B product. (overkill...)
+* Decoding of Cloud Tops, Icing, Lightening, and Turbulence radar graphic reports like nexrad radar in DUMP978

 ## Screenshots